Cabinet logo

 virtual exhibition until 28/02/2026

-This exhibition comprises several photogrammetry scans of cabinets left in situ within a small abandoned house in Llandeilo, Wales.
-Little is known of their maker, beyond her reputation as an eccentric collector and possibly with a connection to British campaigns in colonial Africa.
-The contents of the cabinets date from the nineteenth to the twentieth centuries, mostly containing an assortment of graphically attractive mementos and fragments: matchboxes, buttons, food labels, and booklets.
-Other cabinets adopt a more taxonomical and organised precision, such as those containing wood-type letterforms or coat hooks, or, in one instance, ceramic and wooden miniatures arranged in a childlike scaenae frons.
-The items may pertain to personal experiences, or may have been acquired simply for their allure.
-As such, the cabinet operates less as a repository of any particular meaning, functioning instead as a sentiment of the act of collecting: while it encloses and preserves, each object becomes an emblem of a presence too elusive to contain.
+This exhibition comprises several photogrammetry scans of cabinets found in situ within a small abandoned house in Llandeilo, Wales.
+Little is known of their maker, beyond her reputation as an eccentric hoarder and a possible connection to British campaigns in colonial Africa.
+The contents of the cabinets mostly date from the nineteenth to the early twentieth centuries, containing an assortment of graphically attractive ephemera: matchboxes, buttons, food labels, and brochures.
+A few cabinets adopt a more taxonomical precision, such as those containing wood-type letterforms or coat hooks, or, in one instance, ceramic and wooden figures arranged in a childlike scaenae frons.
+The items may derive from personal events, or may have been acquired simply for their allure.
+As such, the cabinets operate less as repositories of any particular meaning, functioning instead as dispositions of the unceasing act of collecting itself, wherein each object becomes an emblem of a sentiment too elusive to be contained.

 General Enquiries